Locky7/open-etc-pool/README.md

 * Unlocker and payouts instance - 1x each (strict!)
 * API instance - 1x

-If this helps, fill out and run: main, api, unlocker, and payouts as seperate processes.
+These modules are broken out already, just edit and run: main, api, unlocker, and payouts as seperate processes.

 ### Notes